-The Office of Sponsored Research is responsible for assisting faculty, staff, administrative personnel, and students in the acquisition of external funding to support research and other projects.
+The Office of Sponsored Research (OSR) is responsible for assisting faculty, staff, administrative personnel, and students in the acquisition of external funding to support research and other projects.
 The overall goal of the office is to maximize the opportunities for sponsored research and to support faculty members in their efforts to serve the teaching, research, and community service interests of the College.
-The Office of Sponsored Research is composed of a Director, Research Grants and Compliance Manager, a part-time Grants Associate, all of whom also serve as liaisons between project directors, sponsors, and members of the administration and have oversight responsibilities for post-award administration.
-The Sponsored Research Office subscribes to sites that can provide information about possible funding sources and programs and has a funding search request form available on their website.
-Please join us for our monthly office hours or schedule a meeting to discuss your grant seeking plans.
+The OSR is composed of the Director, a Research Grants and Compliance Manager, and a part-time Grants Associate, all of whom also serve as liaisons between project directors, sponsors, and members of the administration and have oversight responsibilities for post-award administration.
+OSR subscribes to resources that can provide information about possible funding sources and programs and has a funding search request form available on their website.
+Please email grants@brynmawr.edu to opt-in to our monthly newsletter or schedule a meeting to discuss your grant seeking plans.
 For grant policies, benefit rates, and other grant-related information, click on the link above.
 Contact Sarah E. Robertson, PhD, Director of Sponsored Research, at 610-526-5496 or serobertso@brynmawr.edu for additional information.